mikechambers/digest/README.md

 python3 digest.py --output-dir ~/tmp/economist/ --cookie-source chrome
 ```

-This will then generate a folder in the form of **YYYY-MM-DD** in the specified output directory.
-The folder will content contain an *index.html* file which can be loaded into a browser to access all of the content.
+This will generate a folder in the form of **YYYY-MM-DD** in the specified output directory.
+The folder will contain an *index.html* file which can be loaded into a browser to access all of the content.

 ## Questions, Feature Requests, Feedback